wlesieutre/blender-export-sym/README.md

      1  -1   1
     ENDENTITY

-It is not necessary that numbers be aligned, as long as there is whitespace between them.
+It isn't necessary that numbers be aligned, as long as there's whitespace between them.